 A BRIEF HISTORY OF PILL TESTING.

-From all of the controversy, you could be guilty of thinking that pill testing or drug checking as it is known in Europe, is something new.
-It’s not.
-At the last count there were dozens of groups conducting pill testing in Europe, with that number growing every year
+If you are based in Australia, you may perceive ‘pill testing’ or drug checking as a reasonably new and potentially controversial initiative, but it’s not.
+At the last count there were dozens of groups conducting pill testing in Europe, North and South America, and New Zealand, with that number growing every year.

 The first thing to acknowledge is that ‘pill testing’ is already happening, all over Australia, in an unmonitored and unsanctioned fashion.